跳到主要内容

 git add . # Add all changed files

-git log # Show detailed commit history
+git log # Display detailed commit history

-git branch # List branches
+git branch # View branches

 git branch <branch name> # Create a new branch